 1. A relaxed way to travel from the Netherlands to London by train

 Travel in the most relaxed way possible.
 Wide chairs, bright windows, a cushion to rest your head.
 You can look outside, wander around and arrive relaxed at your final destination.

 One Eurostar train from London to Amsterdam will produce 8.17 kg Co2.
 That is quite a lot, but when you compare it with flying, it is 87% less.
 At 63 kg Co2 for 1 flight, you can take the Eurostar 7.7 times before you’ve added the same amount of Co2 to the world.
 If you must travel, consider the train to reduce your environmental impact.

 3. Arrive in the heart of London by train

 Leave London St. Pancras station and you’re already in the heart of London.
-Catch a show, go shopping or take the underground for 3 or 4 stops and you’re at the Tower of London.
+Catch a show, go shopping or take the underground for 3 or 4 stops and you’re at the Tower of London or find some non-touristy things to do in London.
 No stuffy airports and expensive airport shuttles.